 Yes I’m writing another book!
 And this time it will be about jeans making, a topic that I’m very passionate about and have been blogging about since 2009, when I made my first jeans sewing tutorial series.

 Back then the jeans sewing patterns had instructions that bore very little semblance to how RTW jeans are made, so I decided to do some reverse engineering and shared my findings and how those methods can be applied to us home sewists.
-I’ve also started to update that series with better pictures, since those initial 2009 photos doesn’t live up to the current visual blog standards!
+I’ve also started to update that series with better pictures since those initial 2009 photos don’t live up to the current visual blog standards!

-Anyhow, these days the landscape has changed, and there are several jeans patterns that uses contemporary sewing techniques, but I still think there is a need for this kind of book.
+Anyhow, these days the landscape has changed, and there are several jeans patterns that use contemporary sewing techniques, but I still think there is a need for this kind of book.